 Richard Bass is a certified appraiser in Sarasota, Florida.
 During his more than 30 years in business, he has testified in court as to how a sign’s value can be appraised.
 In a presentation for The Signage Foundation, Bass outline three case histories where the absence of a sign could be measured economically.
 Planners, Signs and A Community’s Economic Well Being (Powerpoint) – Rick Bass

-In a 1995 case in Decatur, Georgia, a Days Inn was allowed to use an electronic message center for four years that was actually situated on a third party's property.
+In a 1995 case in Decatur, Georgia, a Days Inn was allowed to use an electronic message center for four years, although it was actually situated on a third party’s property.
 Property ownership changes occurred, so a payment needed to be determined.
 Three approaches were used: comparable sales, income and cost.

 For the “comparison” method, the sign was compared to a billboard, based on outdoor-advertising prices.
 For the 49 months, the price was calculated to be approximately $1.6 million.

 The “income” approach examined Days Inn’s income for the same time period: $8.4 million.
 The percentage of this attributable to the sign was calculated at 25%, which made it $2.1 million.
 Because half of the guests already had reservations (which meant the sign didn’t draw them in), the figure was reduced to $1.050 million.
 Adding a 10% for interest earned, the final figure became $1.2 million.

 The “cost” approach considers how else the property could be used.
 Based on 238 units, the value of each motel room was set at $31,765.
 If they were all converted to apartments, their value would be $25,000 each.
 The value difference, $6765, multiplied by 238, becomes approximately $1.6 million.
 The full story, with detailed calculations, appeared in the April 1999 issue of Signs of the Times magazine.